-In Germany, Jewish immigration, mainly from the FSU, brought to the country large numbers of

-Jewish and non-Jewish household members until 2005.
+In Germany, Jewish immigration, mainly from the FSU, brought to the country large numbers of Jewish and non-Jewish household members until 2005.
 This caused a significant boost in the Jewish population that had previously relied on a few Shoah survivors and several thousand immigrants mostly from Eastern Europe and Israel.
-This major immigration stream eventually diminished to a few hundred annually after the German government, under pressure because of growing unemployment and a struggling welfare system, reduced the benefits to Jewish immigration from the FSU (Cohen and Kogan 2005: Dietz et al. 2002: Erlanger 2006), In 2017.
-760 new immigrants from the FSU were added to Jewish community membership (Zentralwohlfhartsstelle der Juden in Deutschland 2018), versus a peak of 8,929 in 1999.
-The total number of core Jews registered with the central Jewish community, after increasing consistently since 1989 to a peak of 107,794 at the beginning of 2007, diminished gradually to 97,791 in 2018.
+Immigration from the FSU diminished to a few hundred annually after the German government, under pressure because of growing unemployment and a struggling welfare system, reduced the benefits to Jewish immigrants (Cohen and Kogan 2005; Dietz et al. 2002; Erlanger 2006).
+In 2018, 343 new immigrants from the FSU were added to Jewish community membership (besides 251 from other countries: Zentralwohlfhartsstelle der Juden in Deutschland 2019), versus a peak of 8,929 in 1999.
+The total number of core Jews registered with the central Jewish community, after increasing consistently since 1989 to a peak of 107,794 at the beginning of 2007, diminished gradually to 96,325 in 2019.

 Most of the growth was in the Länders (states) of the former Federal Republic of Germany (FRG) (West Germany).
 Because of the German national policy to decentralize the geographical absorption of immigrants, no specific area became dominant in Jewish population distribution.
 The main regional concentrations were in the industrial area of Northern Rein-Westphalia (Düsseldorf, Dortmund, Cologne), Bavaria (Munich), Hesse (Frankfurt), and Berlin.
-The community-registered Jewish population in Berlin, despite wide reports of a huge increase, diminished from 10,009 at the beginning of 2007 to 9,526 in 2018.
-There is, though, some evidence that Jews who are registered elsewhere might in reality be now living in Berlin (Amt für Statistik Berlin-Brandenburg 2012 and 2015, Glöckner 2013, Rebhun et al. 2016).
+The community-registered Jewish population in Berlin, despite wide reports of a huge increase, diminished from 10,009 at the beginning of 2007 to 9,255 in 2019.
+There is some evidence that Jews who are registered elsewhere might in reality be now living in Berlin (Amt für Statistik Berlin-Brandenburg 2012 and 2015, Glöckner 2013, Rebhun et al. 2016).
 At the end of 2014, the number of officially recorded Israelis in Berlin was 3,991 (plus 2,774 with dual citizenship) versus 3,065 in 2011.
-This does not account for Israelis and others who may have acquired German citizenship.
-Between 2000 and 2010, 25,012 citizenship applications were submitted to the German consular offices in Israel (Harpaz 2013).
+This does not account for Israelis and others who may have acquired German citizenship but who do not reside in Germany.
+Between 2000 and 2015, 33,321 Israelis were granted German citizenship, of which 31,722 kept it and 1,599 renounced it (Harpaz 2013; Times of Israel 2017).

 German Jews are very aged.
-In 2017, 251 Jewish births and 1,505 Jewish deaths were recorded by the German Jewish community, a loss of 1,254 Jews (Zentralwohlfahrtsstelle der Juden in Deutschland 2018).
+In 2018, 227 Jewish births and 1,572 Jewish deaths were recorded by the German Jewish community, a loss of 1,345 Jews (Zentralwohlfahrtsstelle der Juden in Deutschland 2019).
+Especially births may suffer of underreporting because of the lack of incentives to register.
 German Jewry surely enjoys new opportunities for religious, social, and cultural life, but also significantly depends on welfare and elderly services (Schoeps, Jasper, and Vogt 1999).
-Allowing for delays in joining the organized community on the part of new immigrants and the choice by some Jews, including temporary migrants, not to affiliate, we estimate Germany's core Jewish population at 116,000 in 2018-the world's eighth largest Jewish community.
+Allowing for delays in joining the organized community on the part of new immigrants and the choice by some Jews, including temporary migrants, not to affiliate, we estimated Germany's core Jewish population at 118,000 in 2019-the world's eighth largest Jewish community.